peter-indeelabs/AWS-openfoam/README.md

 The following commands are useful:

-- Run a new container <br/>
-docker run --name test -it ubuntu

 - List containers <br/>
 docker ps -a

 - Run docker exec on a running container <br/>
-docker exec -d ubuntu touch /bin/bash
+docker exec -it xxx /bin/bash

 # Step 6: Create Remote GPU Machine for post-processing